After a spinal cord injury, individuals may be prescribed baclofen to manage involuntary muscle contractions called spasticity.

 Below, we’ll discuss how these different methods affect the body.

-Oral baclofen has been widely used since the 1960s to reduce high muscle tone.
+Oral baclofen has been widely used since the 1960s to reduce spasticity and high muscle tone.

-It has a half-life (the amount of time it takes for half of the drug’s effects to be cleared from the bloodstream) of about 3-4 hours.
+It has a half-life (the amount of time it takes for the total drug amount in your bloodstream to be reduced by half) of about 3-4 hours.
 As a result, the medication typically needs to be taken multiple times a day.

 Additionally, oral baclofen doesn’t pass through the blood-barrier efficiently.
 Therefore, it may not provide sufficient spasticity relief unless taken in high doses.
 This increases one’s risk of experiencing side effects, which will be discussed later in this article.